gatorduck/AzureML_SDK_Pipeline/readme.md

 # Creating Machine Learning Pipelines with Python SDKv2 in Azure Machine Learning

 There are many ways to create pipelines in Azure Machine Learning.
 This method uses a programmatic approach with the Python SDK (software development kit).
 This approach is ideal for developing pipelines and experimenting.
-For production, use CLI and the AML extension.
+For production, I recommend the CLI and the AML extension which helps create a production grade pipeline.

 <center>